Donate

 An abundance of evidence shows that Black Americans receive harsher sentencing outcomes than whites across the sentencing spectrum, from the initial decision of whether to incarcerate to the length of sentence imposed.26 Recent research has noted that racial disparities are especially extreme for lengthier sentences.27 Black people make up 53% of young people sentenced to LWP and virtual life sentences.
 In the following states, at least 80% of people serving these sentences are Black: Alabama, Georgia, Louisiana, Maryland, and Mississippi.
 Disproportionality is not limited to states in the south: in Indiana, all five people serving life with the possibility of parole are Black.
 In Wisconsin half of the youth serving life with parole are Black.

 When looking at the racial composition of people serving LWP and virtual life sentences, these statistics reveal that Black youth are disproportionately represented in the population of those serving these severe sentences, compared to Black adults.
-Figures 2 and 3 show that 40% of adults serving life-without-parole sentences are Black, compared with 52% juveniles who are Black.
+Figures 2 and 3 show that 40% of adults serving life-with-parole sentences are Black, compared with 52% juveniles who are Black.
 Similarly, while 47% of people 18 and older who are serving virtual life sentences are Black, 58% of juveniles serving virtual life sentences are Black.

 Figure 2.
 Race, Juvenile Status, and Life with Parole Sentences